🇸🇪

 Excellent

-ICA, Coop and Hemköp stock dedicated vegan ranges with clear labelling.
-Major supermarkets carry plant milks, dairy-free alternatives and ready meals prominently.
+ICA, Coop, and Hemkop stock dedicated vegan ranges with clear labelling.
+Plant milks, dairy-free alternatives, and ready meals are prominently stocked at major supermarkets.
+Selection varies by branch and district.

 Vegan Scene